devmasx/merge-branch/README.md

 Merge PR branch using github labeld.

-You can set label in a PR and this actinos merge the PR branch to other branch, usefult for develop branch or staging enviroments.
+You can set label in a PR and this action merge the PR branch to other branch, useful for develop branch or staging enviroments.

 ![PR](./screenshots/pr.png)
 ![Checker](./screenshots/checker.png)